do-know/Crypt-LE/README.md

 ### COMPATIBILITY

-The code has been succesfully tested on more than 300 combinations of OS and Perl versions.
+The code has been successfully tested on more than 300 combinations of OS and Perl versions.
 It should install and run fine on Linux, FreeBSD, NetBSD, etc. It also works on Mac OS X and Windows (tested with ActiveState and Strawberry Perl).
 You can find appropriate PPMs at [ActiveState](https://code.activestate.com/ppm/Crypt-LE/).
 Please note that pure Windows environments are supported starting from version 0.17 of the module.
 If you are using Cygwin, then earlier versions would work too.

 ### INSTALLATION